 You must have demonstrated financial need per your FAFSA, and maintain satisfactory academic progress as a full-time student.

 Saint Mary's College (school code: 001836) must be the FIRST school on your FAFSA.
-You can change or reorganize your school choices on the SSACI (State Student Assistance Commission of Indiana) web site.
+You can change or reorganize your school choices on the Indiana Commission for Higher Education web site.

 Click on the following links to learn more about these Indiana State Grant programs: